Several years ago, I had about the next dialogue with a General Director of a construction and installation company:

 - – And what is a business then?

 - – Business is working on the market, working with specific customer needs.

 - – Then how do we grow?

 To find an answer to the question that every manager is worried about, we will have to take a broader look at some things.
 In many markets, the lack of company growth threatens to lose business in the long term.
 For example, one of my clients, a manufacturer of electrical products (bulbs, switches, etc.), was confident that his market share was stable.
-He claimed, “for many years now the production volume has been growing by about 1% annually”.
+He claimed that “for many years now the production volume has been growing by about 1% annually”.
 In his opinion, this meant a stable position.
 Moreover, he believed that planning “from what has been achieved” is the best way of long-term management.
 In fact, he was losing market share: the market was growing and the company was maintaining the same turnover.
-I recommended him to consider a growth strategy.
+I recommended him to consider implementing a growth strategy.